Cyriaque Lamar

 This isn’t real.

 Did I metabolize brine when I bit that turnip?

+The vent gave way to tight tectonic folds, followed by miles of magma.

 Am I still in the droneport?

-Tippi shed her atomic structure as the vent gave way to tight tectonic folds, followed by miles of magma.

 Have the past four days been a 30-second psychotic episode?

-Soon, the disembodied pig was blasting through an impenetrable sky of nickel and iron.
+Tippi shed her atomic structure, blasting disembodied through an impenetrable sky of nickel and iron.

-I’m a diffuse consciousness at the Earth’s core.
-As one is.
+I’m a diffuse consciousness at the Earth’s core, as one is.

 Just as Gerasa said: The Night Sea.

 The Night Sea was the liminal realm between waking life and the inner tinkerings of Leviathan; it was temperate, with a low salinity and a citric aftertaste.

-No sunlight pierced The Night Sea, but Tippi was a cave pig, and used to ferreting out her photons.
+No sunlight pierced The Night Sea, but Tippi was used to ferreting out her photons.
 Her eyes adjusted, and she saw pinkish silhouettes, splayed across a 360° horizon of bituminous black.
-These were the Earth’s continents, etched in a luminous coral.
-East and West were reversed, as she was viewing the land from below.
+These were the continents, etched in a luminous coral.
+East and west were reversed, as she saw the land from below.

 Oh, for crying out loud.

-The crater was a blowhole, and the blowhole puckered out of a whale skeleton, hundreds of kilometers long.
-She hadn’t seen the mass of bones, as they’d been obscured by the nauseating waft.
+The crater was a gargantuan blowhole, puckering out of a whale skeleton, hundreds of miles long.

-The skeleton’s bleached skull was a mountain range, disgorging an avalanche of ossified baleen.
-Two gnarled spires hung between the baleen; these were narwhal tusks, and they gave the skeleton a mien of fangs.
-Stripped of muscles and skin, the flipper bones resembled claws.
-Laced between the phalanges were dense forests of dead kelp where darting shadows fed.
-Occasionally, these faraway forms were sucked into the skeleton’s thorax and shredded, as its ribs housed a rending confluence of riptides.
+She hadn’t seen the bones, as they’d been obscured by the nauseating waft.
+The skull was a bleached range of baleen.
+Two gnarled spires hung between the baleen, narwhal tusks, which gave the skeleton a mien of fangs.
+Stripped of skin and muscle, the flippers resembled claws.
+Laced in the phalanges was a dense forest of sour kelp: there, darting shadows fed.
+Occasionally these faraway forms were sucked into the rib cage and shredded, as the organless thorax housed a confluence of riptides.

 “This definitely isn’t real,” she tutted.